Vietnam Weather in August

 In terms of accommodation costs, places such as Halong Bay and Hoi An may have lower accommodation prices due to lower demand caused by the wet weather.

 Some attractions and activities may also offer discounts to attract visitors during the rainy season.
-Planning ahead and considering different regions will help optimise your budget when travelling to Vietnam in August.
+Planning ahead and considering different regions will help optimize your budget when traveling to Vietnam in August.

 Not quite sure when to go?
 See our guides to the Vietnam weather in July or Vietnam in September.